How do I become a certified translator or interpreter?

 Are there any courses offered in the summer?

 At the present time, we offer classes in the summer even though summer semesters are shorter than the regular semesters.
 Courses offered vary per semester.

-What is the cost per course?
+What is the cost of the Translation and Interpretation Certificate?

 For current costs follow the link below to "FIU Admissions, Registration & Financial Aid"; then click "Student Fees".
 Each T&I course is 3 undergraduate credits.
 Given that FIU is a state university, Florida residents pay a reduced tuition.
 To qualify as a Florida resident you must: a) be a U.S. citizen or resident alien, and b) show the Registrar's Office documentation of your Florida address going back at least one year.
 For further information visit the Registrar's Office Website at the link below.